zcyph/coinport/README.md

 `python coinport.py`

-The script will stay running unless you stop it (you can do that with `CTRL-C`).
-It will automatically refresh frequently to retrieve updated prices.
-If you save changes to the spreadsheet it will automatically update with your new additions.
+The script will stay running and automatically refresh prices and changes to the configuration.
+To stop the script, press `CTRL-C` or close the terminal window.

 ![](https://github.com/zcyph/coinport/blob/main/screenshot.png)